In Matthew 11 we have Jesus' description of John the Baptist and His role in the kingdom...

 (Violence 971, violent 973, force 726 harpazo strongs concordance Greek)

-This word force has been taken out of context and interpreted by charismatic teachers to mean forceful preaching
+This word force has been taken out of context and interpreted by charismatic teachers to mean:

 I say "out of context" because Jesus ends His discussion of John by describing His own way and His own yoke as being "gentle & humble" in heart.